ucsb-cs184-f24/team05-GymFlow/team/contributions/CONTRIBS.md

 ## Thomas
 Worked on connecting sign on page with app main screen.
 Helped with back-end research for API.
 Created app layout design and helped introduce our current features.
 Created Gemini feature for workout prompts.
+Emphasis on general debugging and devOps work with most PRs.
+Was main tester for simulator + physical devices.

 ## Winston
 I worked on the initial logo design as well as built the feature that allows the user to take a picture of their ID and store it on the app to use to scan in at the Recreation Center.
 I also did extensive testing and debugging.